 Chemotherapy for Acute Myeloid Leukemia

 The goal of chemotherapy is to use drugs to kill cancer cells.
 It is a type of systemic treatment, which means the drugs travel throughout your body in your bloodstream.
-Chemotherapy works by disrupting cell growth and preventing cell reproduction.
+Chemotherapy works by not allowing cells to grow and stopping them from reproducing.
 Its goal is to kill enough cancer cells to put the disease into remission and keep it there.
-Remission is when there are no longer signs or symptoms of cancer.
+Remission is when you no longer have signs or symptoms of cancer.

 Chemotherapy is the first choice of treatment for acute myeloid leukemia (AML).
-If it doesn't work, your doctor may suggest another type of chemotherapy possibly with a stem cell transplant.
-This depends on a variety of factors, such as your age, how quickly you relapse, and whether or not your leukemia is resistant to treatment.
+If it doesn't work, your doctor may suggest another type of chemotherapy.
+This might be with a stem cell transplant.
+This depends on a variety of factors, such as your age, how quickly you relapse, and whether your leukemia is resistant to treatment.

 What happens during chemotherapy for AML